stcmz/video-hotkeys/README.md

 ## Extension Features

-* Unify the hotkey experience across the video streaming websites
-* Enable video autoplay
+* Enable video autoplay for Bilibili
-* Enable 0.75, 1.25 and 1.75 playback rates where they are missing
+* Enable 0.75, 1.25, 1.75, 3.0 and 4.0 playback rates for PangziTV and DuBoKu
 * Autohide barrage (danmu) where it is available
 * Add common global hotkeys to popular video streaming websites
 * Hide the on-player logo for iQiyi, iQiyi Overseas, Youku and Tencent Video